 - having a family history of CHD

-The risk is increased if you have a male relative under the age of 55, or a female relative under 65, with CHD.
+The risk is higher if a male relative under 55 or a female relative under 65 has CHD.

 High cholesterol

 Cholesterol is a fat made by the liver from the saturated fat in your diet.
-It's essential for healthy cells, but too much in the blood can lead to CHD.
+Your body needs some cholesterol, but too much in the blood can lead to CHD.

 High blood pressure